ceejbot/fivebeans/README.md

 Some errors might have additional fields providing context, such as a job id.

-`job.reserved`

-The worker has reserved a job.
+`job.reserved`: The worker has reserved a job.
 The payload is the job id.

-`job.handled`

-The worker has completed processing a job.
+`job.handled`: The worker has completed processing a job.
 The payload is an object with information about the job.

 ```javascript
 {